CoRECT: A Framework for Evaluating Embedding Compression Techniques at Scale: Results

 \textbf{Type of Retrieval Task Affects Compression Performance}.
 So far, we only considered compression in the context of first-stage retrieval, using Recall@100 as a performance metric.
-However, when using retrieval without re-ranking, NDCG@10 becomes a more suitable metric, as the number of retrieved documents will be lower.
+However, when using an embedding model as a single-stage retrieval system, NDCG@10 becomes a more suitable metric, as the number of retrieved documents will be lower.
 Figure \ref{fig:ndcg} shows that in contrast to the obvious performance degradation of Recall@100 in Figure \ref{fig:line_charts}, NDCG@10 remains far more stable with increasing corpus size.
-While the general observations detailed above also transfer to NDCG@10, Figure \ref{fig:ndcg} shows that moderate vector truncation leads to almost no performance loss, while truncation to 192 dimensions only leads to a slight decrease on the 100M dataset.
+This effect reflects the higher difficulty for a random document embedding to achieve a level of similarity that is high enough to retrieve it in a top-10 position.
+As an example, Figure \ref{fig:rankings} shows the ranks at which different types of documents (relevant, distractor or random) are retrieved as corpus size increases from 1M to 100M when truncating to 192 dimensions.
+Each column represents retrieval results for one specific query.
+While the top-30 ranks for the 1M corpus do not contain a single random document, they start appearing for the 10M corpus and manage to push some relevant documents out of the top-30 in the 100M corpus.
+Notably, the top-10 results remain stable as corpus size increases.
 As such, when considering only the top-10 results, stronger compression is possible without significantly reducing retrieval performance.
 This demonstrates that the primary metric for evaluating compression methods should be chosen according to the retrieval context.

 Overall, our results demonstrate that there is no single best compression method that fits all models.
 Rather, the optimal choice is model-dependent, necessitating a thorough evaluation and comparison of compression methods.
-Thus, comparing compression methods across diverse corpora allows us to a) identify methods that consistently perform well and b) exclude methods that are unsuitable for a particular model.
+Thus, comparing compression techniques across diverse corpora allows us to a) identify methods that consistently perform well and b) exclude methods that are unsuitable for a particular model.